sealerio/sealer/docs/design/global-config.md

   image: mydashobard:latest
   provider: BAREMETAL
   env:
-    DashBoardPort: 6443 # Specify a custom port here, which will be rendered into the mirrored yaml
+    DashBoardPort=6443 # Specify a custom port here, which will be rendered into the mirrored yaml
   ssh:
     passwd:
     pk: xxx